Understanding the Cash Conversion Cycle is Essential

 For example, if a business had average accounts payable of $100 over one year, and COGS of $800 for that year, then DPO = $100 / $800 * 365 = 45.6 days, meaning that the business repays its invoices after 45.6 days on average.

-Although it sounds tempting to take your time paying for inventory to extend your DPO and shorten CCC, it can put pressure on your supplier relationships as it will have the direct effect of extending their Days Sales Outstanding.
-An alternative is to use trade financing which allows businesses to pay suppliers upfront, often to take advantage of early payment discounts, without eating into working capital.
+Although it sounds tempting to take time paying for inventory to extend DPO and shorten CCC, it can put pressure on supplier relationships as it will have the direct effect of extending their Days Sales Outstanding.
+An alternative is to use trade financing, which allows businesses to pay suppliers upfront, often to take advantage of early payment discounts, without eating into working capital.
 The trade finance can then be repaid when the customer invoices are paid and is an effective tool to shorten the cash flow gap associated with a long Cash Conversion Cycle.

 Putting the Cash Conversion Cycle back together